-The segmental profit/loss refers to profit/loss before finance costs and taxation, material disposal/deconsolidation gains/losses, provision for impairment of goodwill and share of results of investments accounted for using the equity method.
+The segmental profit/loss refers to profit/loss before finance costs and taxation, provision for impairment of goodwill and other assets, recovery/deconsolidation gains and share of results of investments accounted for using the equity method.

-The Group continued to focus on its investment in the fast-growing e-commerce business in Mainland China through its Ule associate, which results were equity accounted for by the Group.
+The Group continued to focus on its investment in the e-commerce business in Mainland China through Ule Group, a material associate of the Group, which results were equity accounted for by the Group.
+The segment results of the E-Commerce Group were largely related to the subsidiaries which invest and support Ule Group.

-The Mobile Internet Group reported gross revenue of HK\$25 million as a result of resources allocation on streamlined and focused operations.
-Segment loss was narrowed by 41% from HK\$27 million last year to HK\$16 million.
+Although the Mobile Internet Group reported 15% lower gross revenue to HK\$21 million, segment loss was narrowed by 63% from HK\$16 million last year to HK\$6 million.
+This Group has realigned its priority in strategically investing in selected technology-centric businesses.